-- to any tree with the potential to fall into the vicinity zone of the overhead line conductors or directly onto the conductors causing damage or failure. - 1.2.4 The assessment work in relation to the forestry and woodlands follows the principle of the need to adjust the particular clearance specifications to reflect the operating conditions under The Electricity Safety, Quality and Continuity Regulations 2002 (and amendment to regulations, 2006)2, in terms of safety and resilience, existing land use and habitat, public interest and risk in different areas. - 1.2.5 Any felling or clearance of trees would be carried out using the powers that the Applicant has under the Electricity Act 1989, Schedule 4, Paragraph 9 'Felling and lopping of trees etc.'. - 1.2.6 The principles of good practice for vegetation management near electricity equipment are as detailed in the Energy Networks Association Engineering Technical Report 1363. - 1.2.7 Each Woodland Report (see Annexes 1 (a) to (f)) contains a Location Plan showing the relationship between the Proposed Development and each woodland area.
+Continuity Regulations 2002 (and amendment to regulations, 2006), in terms of safety and resilience, existing land use and habitat, public interest and risk in different areas.

+- 1.2.5 Any felling or clearance of trees would be carried out using the powers that the Applicant has under the Electricity Act 1989, Schedule 4, Paragraph 9 'Felling and lopping of trees etc.'. - 1.2.6 The principles of good practice for vegetation management near electricity equipment are as detailed in the Energy Networks Association Engineering Technical Report 136. - 1.2.7 Each Woodland Report (see Annexes 1 (a) to (t)) contains a Location Plan showing the relationship between the Proposed Development and each woodland area.
 The additional Figures attached to each of the Woodland Reports show how the forestry and/or native woodland would be directly or indirectly affected by the Proposed Development.
-Felling Maps are provided with each of the Woodland Reports, detailing the required felling operations and the extent of the OC based on the final crop tree height, with tree species noted.
+Felling Maps are provided with each of the Woodland Reports, with more detailed information provided for the locations within Section 3 (of relevance to the Kinloch and Kyleakin Hills SAC / SSSI), detailing the required felling operations and the extent of the OC based on the final crop tree height, with tree species noted.
 Proposed restocking plans included have been designed in conjunction with the relevant landowners and/or forest managers.